2015–16 NFL playoffs: AFC: Pittsburgh Steelers 18, Cincinnati Bengals 16

 Now with the ball on his own 11-yard line with 1:23 left, Roethlisberger returned to lead his team 74 yards in nine plays for the game-winning score.
 After several short completions moved the ball to the 37-yard line, Pittsburgh faced a 4th-and-3, but overcame it on Brown's 12-yard reception.
 On the next play, with just 22 seconds left, Roethlisberger threw a pass intended for Brown.
 The pass was incomplete, but Burfict was flagged for a personal foul for contact with Brown's helmet.
 Brown was injured on the play, and as he was being attended and officials were dealing with both teams, Adam Jones was flagged for a personal foul after an altercation with Steelers linebackers coach Joey Porter, giving the Steelers another 15 yards and moving the ball to the Bengals' 17-yard line.
 On the next play, Boswell kicked a 35-yard field goal with 18 seconds left to win the game.

 Roethlisberger completed 18 of 31 passes for 221 yards and a touchdown, while Brown caught seven passes for 119 yards and Todman was the game's leading rusher with 65 yards.
 Shazier had 13 tackles – nine of which were solo tackles – a pair of forced fumbles, and a fumble recovery.
 McCarron completed 23 of 41 passes for 213 yards, with a touchdown and an interception.
 Hill rushed for 50 yards and a touchdown, while also catching three passes for 27 yards.
 Green caught five passes for 71 yards and a touchdown, while Burfict had six tackles, a sack, an interception, and a forced fumble.

 This marked another round of playoff futility for the Bengals, who lost their fifth playoff game in a row after starting the season 8–0 and finishing with a franchise record tying 12–4 record, despite losing starting quarterback Andy Dalton to a broken thumb injury in week 14.
-Bengals coach Marvin Lewis' playoff record fell to 0–7, the most losses ever by a coach without a postseason win.
+Bengals head coach Marvin Lewis' playoff record fell to 0–7, the most losses ever by a head coach without a postseason win.
 After the game, Dalton stated that "This locker room should feel a lot different right now.
 We won that game and then we didn't".

 Sportswriter Mike Freeman called this game "one of the dirtiest and ugliest contests in the modern era of the sport".
 Burfict received a 3-game suspension for his hit on Brown (including the Week 2 matchup between the two teams), while four players and two assistant coaches also received fines.
 Jones received the most severe fine at $28,000, while Steelers guard Ramon Foster was fined $17,000.
 Bengals defensive tackles Wallace Gilberry and Domata Peko each received an $8,600 fine, while Porter and fellow Steelers assistant coach Mike Munchak were fined $10,000 each.
 In the offseason, the league passed a rule banning any coaches except for the head coach from entering the field of play, and then only to check on an injured player, directly in response to the incident.